Advisory Board Members

 Ilene AronsonIlene Aronson

 Ilene’s interest in astronomy started when she was a child, learning how to use her father’s telescopes and how to identify constellations.
 In college, she majored in archaeology with a special interest in archaeoastronomy.
 After moving to Florida, she went to many star gazes with her sister, hosted by the Southern Cross Astronomical Society (overdosing on marshmallows only once during a meteor shower).
-Ilene joined the Astronomy Club of Asheville when she and her husband moved to town 5 years ago.
-She is a semi-retired CFO and the future treasurer of the club.
+Ilene joined the Astronomy Club of Asheville when she and her husband moved to town in 2018.
+She is a semi-retired CFO and serves as the treasurer of our club.

 Jim BrownJim Brown